-Tooth extraction sites look kind of whitish while they are healing and you could still have some swelling where the tooth was removed.
+Tooth extraction sites sometimes look kind of whitish while they are healing and you could still have some swelling where the tooth was removed.

 The white tissue (granulation tissue) is part of a normal healing process.

 It should look less and less white every day.
 But, it will take longer than two days to heal.
 The area should be feeling better each day.
 How your mouth feels is more important than how it looks.
 Even when healthy, extraction sites may look worrisome to the untrained eye.
 It is important to leave the area undisturbed for at least 24 hours after the extraction.
 After the first 24 hours gentle rinsing is recommended.

-If the swelling doesn't improve or if you have a concern about how it is healing, you should call your dentist...having it checked is the only way to know for sure that you are healing properly.
+If the swelling doesn't improve or if you have any concerns about how it is healing, you should call your dentist...having it checked is the only way to know for sure that you are healing properly.
 These are general guidelines and should't be used in place of your dentist's advice.

 Most dentists and oral surgeons advise clients to avoid chewing on the side where the tooth was removed.

 A soft diet is a good idea.

 Try to leave the area undisturbed as much as possible for the first 24 hours.

 An antibiotic or pain medicine may be prescribed.

 Gently rinsing the area after the first 24 hours is sometimes recommended.

 Post extraction care instructions vary depending on the dentist and the type of extraction (an erupted tooth vs an impacted one and presence or absence of infection).
 If you have questions regarding tooth extraction care, ask your dentist.